oarcscience/ith.oarc.science/nam/se/index.md

----
 # Religions of Southeastern Native Americans
-alttext1: "Detail of Woodcut from A BREFE AND TRUE REPORT OF THE NEW FOUND LAND OF VIRIGINA, by Thomas Herriot (1590) [Public domain image]"
-titleh1: "Southeastern Native Americans"
----

 This index has links to resources at Intangible Textual Heritage about the religion, mythology, folklore and spiritual practices of Native Americans of the Southeastern region, including the Cherokee and Creek.